Video-based automatic lameness detection of dairy cows using pose estimation and multiple locomotion traits: Discussion

-The work presented in~\cite{zhao_automatic_2023} is perhaps the most closely related to this study.
-In \cite{zhao_automatic_2023}, the authors used a combination of traditional and deep-learning-based computer vision to develop a lameness detection system.
-They used DeepLabCut~\cite{mathis_deeplabcut_2018}, a deep-learning model that was trained to track the location of the hoofs and the head in videos of walking cows without physical markers.
-However, a pixel-level background subtraction method was used for extracting the outline of the spine, which might not be robust to varying backgrounds and light.
-The videos where the keypoint predictions were too erroneous were manually discarded.
-In total, they used 212 videos of walking cows, where cows that were given a score of 1 or 2 were classified as \textit{normal}, and a score of 3 or 4 as \textit{lame}.
+In total, they used 212 videos of walking cows, where cows with a score of 1 or 2 were classified as \textit{normal}, and a score of 3 or 4 as \textit{lame}.
 The back curvature was computed from the outline of the spine, and the keypoints on the hooves and on the neck were used to extract the following features: head bobbing, stride length asymmetry, tracking up, landing speed, supporting phase asymmetry, and moving speed.
+The back curvature and head bobbing were computed when the hind hooves were in contact with the floor and, therefore, didn't account for lameness on the front limbs.
+In contrast, we computed the back curvature over all four legs, and the head bobbing amplitude was extracted from the entire trajectory.
 The feature selection was performed as follows: a Chi-square test was run on the whole dataset.
 The test revealed that back posture measurement and head bobbing were the most important features.
-Several classifiers were trained with the back curvature and head bobbing, and the logistic regression classifier returned the best results, with a classification accuracy of 87.3\%.
-They reported that no other combination of features performed better than back curvature and head bobbing.
 In contrast, we found that adding tracking-up to the other two features led to better results on our dataset.
 This could mean that, in their dataset, lame subjects were not tracking up.
-Another explanation could be that with increasing the number of traits, the complexity of the data increases, and a non-linear classifier, such as SVM-R, would be needed.
+Another explanation could be that as the number of traits increases, the complexity of the data increases, and a non-linear classifier, such as SVM-R, would be needed.
+Several classifiers were trained with the back curvature and head bobbing, and the logistic regression classifier returned the best results, with a classification accuracy of 87.3\%.
+In comparison, our accuracy of 80.07\% may seem modest.
+However, it's important to note that there are several differences in the data and experimental setup that could have impacted the results.
+The datasets and methods used in the studies differed, making a direct comparison challenging.
+In our study, most of the locomotion scores were on the lower end of the scale, and the small number of severely lame cows may have made it harder for the classifier to distinguish between lame and non-lame cows.
+Additionally, the quality of the ground truth data might have affected the performance of our classifiers.
+We also followed best machine-learning practices by conducting feature selection only on the training sets and by separating individual cows in the training and validation sets to prevent data leakage.
+Failing to do so can artificially inflate performance results and lead to overly optimistic conclusions~\citep{wang2019validation}.
+Overall, we would expect our method to yield similar results if it were run on their dataset, with the advantage of a fully automatic pipeline that doesn't require manual validation of the keypoint trajectories, and a pose estimation method robust to light conditions and occlusions.